 List of Adverb Adjective Collocations PDF!
 Collocations are the combination of two words, it can be the combination of an adverb and adverb, verb+verb, verb+adverb, and adjective+adverb, etc. Collocations are very important in case they empower our English speaking.
-Here is a big list of collocation with ESL Infographics and PDF.
+Here is a big list of collocations with ESL Infographics and PDFs.

 Here is the list of collocations of adverb+adjective: